 At this point, we also installed the fuse block and solar charge controller in the back and finished hooking up the electrical we ran in Part I of our Promaster conversion.

 The finished bed dimensions came out to be 74” across and 54” wide.
 We used this full-size 6” memory foam mattress and it fit perfectly.
 If we were any taller, we would have installed less insulation on the sides (we used a total of 1.5 inches on each wall) and made the space as much as 77” wide.

 For the campervan kitchen area, we had a few requirements to improve our long-term traveling and encourage us to cook as much as possible.
 Some of our must-have requirements were a small built-in fridge to store fresh food, a sink with running water, and a permanent propane stove top.

 We bought a pre-built kitchen cabinet from Habitat For Humanity’s Restore for $10 and built everything around that base.
 The cabinet already came with doors and drawers and just needed a fresh coat of paint along with a few small modifications to fit the fridge.

 Before installing any of the kitchen cabinets in our Promaster camper van we created a hexagon pattern backsplash that would go behind the counter.
 We used 3/8” wood to create the backsplash and covered it with this hexagon backsplash sticker instead of using ceramic tile.
-The sticker looks just like the real ceramic counterpart but much easier to install and no chances of breaking it when driving over rough roads.
+The sticker looks just like the real ceramic counterpart but is much easier to install and has no chance of breaking when driving over rough roads.